raopaturik/spring-helloworld/README.md

 # Spring Hello World
+#CHanges made by me to reflect the branch
 This is a very basic Spring Hello World application that serves the value of the application property `message` via the web.
 While simple it's designed to show off some of the spring-cloud-kubernetes functionality.

 ## Quick Start